sourcegraph/about/content/blogposts/2024/upgraded-claude-3.5-now-available-in-cody.md

   alt="3.5 Sonnet in the Cody model selector"
 />

-If you don’t yet have Cody, you can [get started for free](https://sourcegraph.com/cody).
+If you don't yet have Cody, you can [get started for free](https://sourcegraph.com/cody).
 You can also find the Cody editor extensions in the [VS Code marketplace](https://marketplace.visualstudio.com/items?itemName=sourcegraph.cody-ai) and [JetBrains marketplace](https://plugins.jetbrains.com/plugin/9682-sourcegraph).